arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/datasheet/datasheet.md

 </div>

 <div style="background-color: #FFCCCC; border-left: 6px solid #FF0000; margin: 20px 0; padding: 15px;">
-<strong>Safety Note:</strong> If you power your Nicla Sense Env board through its VCC pin, notice that the <strong>only</strong> operating input voltage is +3.3 VDC; any other voltage will permanently damage the board.
+<strong>Safety Note:</strong> If you power your Nicla Sense Env board through its VCC pin, notice that <strong>the only operating input voltage is +3.3 VDC; any other voltage will permanently damage the board</strong>.
 </div>

 <div style="page-break-after: always;"></div>